XIO (XIO) Market Cap Tops $7.86 Million

-XIO (CURRENCY:XIO) traded flat against the U.S. dollar during the twenty-four hour period ending at 22:00 PM ET on January 23rd.
-One XIO coin can now be purchased for approximately $0.24 or 0.00000656 BTC on major exchanges.
-During the last seven days, XIO has traded flat against the U.S. dollar.
-XIO has a total market cap of $7.86 million and $103,650.00 worth of XIO was traded on exchanges in the last day.
+XIO (CURRENCY:XIO) traded flat against the US dollar during the 24-hour period ending at 15:00 PM ET on January 28th.
+During the last week, XIO has traded flat against the US dollar.
+XIO has a market cap of $7.86 million and approximately $103,650.00 worth of XIO was traded on exchanges in the last day.
+One XIO coin can now be bought for $0.24 or 0.00000656 BTC on cryptocurrency exchanges.

 - 3DCoin (3DC) traded flat against the dollar and now trades at $0.0026 or 0.00000028 BTC.